amarking/NodeJS/README.md

 ```

 ## Testing
-Unit tests are written using [Jest].
+Unit tests are written using Jest.
 To execute tests, run:

 ```
 npm test